Photo Tour Gear

 d) guide gratuities.

-e) personal gear, camera gear, etc. But if you need something, give me a holler and we’ll see if we can work that out.
+e) personal gear, camera gear, etc. But if you need something, feel free to give me a holler and we’ll see if we can work that out.

 What’s a Photo Tour?